Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-Another train headed in the opposite direction leaves Madrid at 9:00 pm, averaging 80 mph.
+Another train headed in the opposite direction leaves Brussels at 1:00 pm, averaging 90 mph.

 Solution